Last Updated on 20 March 2021

 Our design and development engineers are actively encouraged to work closely with customers and document all aspects of new products concerning Pb-free and RoHS compliance, thereby ensuring all new products start life in line with the directive.

 Our program includes buying only RoHS-compliant components wherever possible and so all compliant parts are identified at the supplier.
 We have been involved in extensive tests and trials to ensure the switch to Pb-free will be as trouble-free as possible.
 However, we rely on our suppliers to provide Pb-free and RoHS-compliant components to maintain our objective.
 All compliant parts are documented in our goods inwards and segregated from any non-compliant parts in our stock.

 Shreejee Electronics has obtained certification from our supplier base and performed testing on our own and have determined that our products produced (only on customer’s request) on or after April 30th, 2018, are all in full compliance with 2015/863/EU.
 None of the ten aforementioned substances are present in any of the Shreejee Electronics standard catalog products we offer to the marketplace in concentrations greater than those specified in the directive.

 Shreejee Electronics is committed to keeping all the above hazardous substances out of the marketplace and restricting their use in our production facilities.

 Code of Conduct

 Last Updated on 25th September 2020

 Shreejee Electronics is committed to fostering an environment that promotes efficiency and professional success for its employees.
-The achievement of such success is dependent on an environment free of behaviors which can psychological distress or undermine our company’s values.
-An atmosphere of mutual respect, co-operation, fairness, and trust is essential.
-Shreejee Electronics is committed to establishing and implementing a standard of excellence in every aspect of our business, while promoting and ensuring the ethical and responsible conduct in all of our operations, with respect for the rights of all individuals and for the environment.
+The achievement of such success is dependent on an environment free of behaviors that can psychologically distress or undermine our company’s values.
+An atmosphere of mutual respect, cooperation, fairness, and trust is essential.
+Shreejee Electronics is committed to establishing and implementing a standard of excellence in every aspect of our business, while promoting and ensuring ethical and responsible conduct in all of our operations, with respect for the rights of all individuals and for the environment.

 We expect these same commitments to be shared by all Shreejee Electronics employees as well as other organizations that Shreejee Electronics is in business with.